-Click here for the Ride&Drive Index!
+Click here for the history of the Hydra-Matic

 The recent explosion and fire at Ford Motor Company's giant Rouge complex has brought back memories of the Hydra-Matic fire of 1953, the worst industrial fire in American history up to that time and still ranked as the worst in dollar loss in the history of the auto industry.
 On August 12th of that year, a fire at the Hydra-Matic plant in Livonia, Michigan, completely destroyed the facility, cost some $80 million in damages, caused the injury or deaths of a score of workers, and resulted in the loss of automobile production from five different manufacturers variously estimated at from 100,000 to 300,000 units.